-Organisers of the SMBC Singapore Open announced today that the next edition of the tournament will take place in January 2022.
+Organisers of the SMBC Singapore Open have announced that the next edition of the tournament will take place in January 2022.
 The US$1 million event, jointly sanctioned by the Asian Tour and Japan Golf Tour Organisation, has been traditionally held each January on the Serapong Course at Sentosa Golf Club.

 “While it is truly a shame that the tournament won’t be held this year, we have been involved in the discussions throughout the planning process and are fully supportive of the difficult decision that has been made by Sportfive.
 We shall all look forward to the return of the SMBC Singapore Open in 2022,” said Ross Tan, President of the Singapore Golf Association.